 Any individual Team Member is allowed to take the floor only once during a SF.
-If the Team Member takes the floor in two roles, one yellow card is issued; if the Team Member takes the floor in three roles, two yellow cards are issued.
+If a Team Member takes the floor in two roles, one Yellow Card is issued; if a Team Member takes the floor in three roles, two Yellow Cards are issued.

-4. Number of individual performances in Selective and Semi-Final Science Fights (NT)
+4. Total number of individual performances in Selective and Semi-Final Science Fights (NT)

 Throughout all SFs taken together, except for the Finals, any individual Team Member is allowed being Reporter only once; plus being Opponent only once; plus being Reviewer only once.
-Each violation results in one yellow card.
+Each violation results in one Yellow Card.